Wigan-CAMRA/constitution/constitution.md

 ### Appendix 5.
 Voting for Pub of the Season (POTS) by proxy

-_12 month trial agreed at branch meeting on Tuesday 11 th April 2017 at the Tap ‘n’ Barrel._
+_12 month trial agreed at branch meeting on Tuesday 11th April 2017 at the Tap ‘n’ Barrel._

 The new voting system was trialled for a period of twelve months and used to